sahilsaxena21/Micorosoft_case_competition/README.md

 The following product features were selected for the Minimum Viable Product (MVP):

-*	Personalizer App: Recommender Engine to deliver personalized insights
+*	Personalizer App: Classifer model to understand a customer's affinity to a product category
 *	Video Analytics: In-store customer's age and gender, footfall traffic, Store hot zones

 ## Technical Implementation Overview